 - Dialectical behavior therapy (DBT)

 - Individual and group therapy

 - Motivational enhancement

 - 12 step-facilitation

 Alcohol addiction is a severe medical condition that can lead to brain damage, cancer, nerve damage, heart problems, liver damage, and even death.
 Now is the time to end your alcohol dependence and live a healthy life.
-Contact Midwest Detox Center today at 833.647.0392 to get started.
+Contact Midwest Detox Center today at 833.647.0392, or contact us online to get started.